 Given the time and context of tech today, e-commerce will only thrive in popularity and preference as days go by.
 So, abide by the tips written in this blog post as much as you can, and you’ll do just fine.

-We hope these common e-commerce SEO mistakes don’t hamper the growth of your e-commerce website.
+We hope these typical e-commerce SEO mistakes don’t hamper the growth of your e-commerce website.

-If you have encountered SEO mistakes other than the ones we have listed, please feel free to add it in the comment section as we will be more than happy to include them in our list.
+If you have encountered SEO mistakes other than the ones we have listed, please feel free to add it in the comment section, as we will be more than happy to include them on our list.